isomerpages/seab-corp/news/press-releases/_posts/2023-12-18-post-Release of 2023 Singapore Cambridge GCE N(A) & N(T) Level Examination Results.md

 secondary schools up till the last Friday of January 2024, i.e. 26 January 2024.
 For more information, please refer to <a href="https://pfp.polytechnic.edu.sg/PFP/index.html" rel="noopener noreferrer nofollow" target="_blank">https://pfp.polytechnic.edu.sg/PFP/index.html</a>.</p>
 <p>11.
 All N(A) course students who have completed their secondary education
-may also apply to further their studies through ITE’s two-year Nitec or three-year Higher Nitec programmes.
+may also apply to further their studies through ITE’s two-year <em>Nitec </em>or three-year <em>Higher Nitec</em> programmes.
 For more information on courses available at ITE, please refer to&nbsp;<a href="https://www.ite.edu.sg/courses/full-time-courses/nitec-and-3-year-higher-nitec" rel="noopener noreferrer nofollow" target="_blank">https://www.ite.edu.sg/courses/full-time-courses/nitec-and-3-year-higher-nitec</a>.</p>
 <p><strong>Progression Pathways for Normal (Technical) students</strong>
 </p>
 <p>12.
 All N(T) course students who complete their secondary education in
-2023 may similarly apply to further their studies through ITE’s two-year Nitec or three-year Higher Nitec programmes.</p>
+2023 may similarly apply to further their studies through ITE’s two-year <em>Nitec </em>or three-year <em>Higher Nitec</em> programmes.</p>
 <p>13.
 Schools may also laterally transfer Secondary 4 N(T) students to Secondary
 4 N(A) if they have obtained Grade A for both English Language and Mathematics, and Grade B or better for one other subject at the GCE N(T)-Level Examination.</p>